Today, I want to talk about what to do during your first 90 days in network marketing.

-The next thing you want to do in your first 90 days in your network marketing business is to set some goals for your business.
+The next thing you want to do during your first 90 days in network marketing is to set some business goals.
 All businesses need goals to shoot for.
-At a bare bones minimum you should have 30 day, 60 day and 90 day goals.
-Write down how many people you want to sponsor, what rank you want to be, how big you want your team to be and how much money you want to make.
+At a bare bones minimum you should have 30-day, 60-day and 90-day goals.
+Write down how many people you want to sponsor, what rank you want to achieve, how big you want your team to be, and how much money you want to make.
 Write all of this down on a piece of paper and share it with your spouse and sponsor.
 This will be your guidepost, what you are aiming to achieve.

 Without a doubt this is where most people in our industry mess up.
 Regardless of how big or how small your goals are, you need to make a commitment to stick with the business.
 Rome was not built in one day.
 Good things take time.
-This is not a get rich quick or way to make IMMEDIATE money (not in most cases anyway).
+It takes time to build a successful business of any type, especially a new business.

-Make a commitment to stick to your game plan MINIMUM two years and preferably five years.
+Make a commitment to stick to your game-plan MINIMUM one to two YEARS.
 If you have the attitude that you are going to just try it out or dabble with it, do yourself a favor and quit now.
 If you started any other type of home business you wouldn’t dabble with it.
-You wouldn’t start a restaurant and dabble with.
+You wouldn’t start a restaurant and dabble with it.
 You wouldn’t open a convenience store and dabble with it.
-You would sell out to it!
-Be committed.
-Making the decision to be consistent and stick with it is the best decision you can make.
-Five years from now you will be glad that you did.
-Read more about sticking with MLM for the long haul.
+Make a commitment!
+Be part-time with a full-time attitude.

 All business owners need tools.
-A carpenter has their hammer, nails, tape measure and saw.
+A carpenter has their hammer, nails, tape measure, and saw.
 As a network marketer you should have some basic business building tools.
-This includes business cards, a day planner, samples, information brochures, prospecting CDs and more.
+This includes business cards, a day planner, samples, information brochures, prospecting CDs, a script, and more.
 These tools will help you grow your business.
 Don’t be cheap in the tools department.
 You want tools that can do the heavy lifting for you.
 If you don’t know what tools to get, ask your successful upline.
-Here is a list of suggested business tools.

 You might not use this system forever, but I think it’s important to follow your upline’s system, especially if you’ve never done MLM before.
 If your sponsor (or upline) doesn’t bring it up, just ask them what you need to do to get plugged in.
 They will point you in the right direction.